Entities Operating in the Twelve Regions

 Number currently operating in Alaska: 12

 The Alaska Native Claims Settlement Act of 1971 extinguished aboriginal land title and mandated the creation of private, for-profit corporations owned by Alaska Native shareholders.
 Alaska Native regional corporations are owned by over 130,000 Alaska Native shareholders and hold title to nearly 27 million acres of land across Alaska.
 Alaska Native regional corporations manage the land for the benefit of their shareholders.
-Alaska Native regional corporations do not possess a government-to-government relationship with the federal government.

 For more information about Alaska Native regional corporations: